thinkbigthings/seebie/server/README.md

 debugger, the task can't be stopped.
 You need to shut down Netbeans and restart to completely shut down the process.
-This is due to a limitation in the Gradle tooling. https://github.com/kelemen/netbeans-gradle-project/issues/21 To work around this, you can run the application and connect with a remote debugger.
+This is due to a limitation in the Gradle tooling. https://github.com/kelemen/netbeans-gradle-project/issues/21 (Looks like it should be fixed in gradle 2.1)
+To work around this, you can run the application and connect with a remote debugger.
 Make sure you have a newly built jar so your changes are used. gradle clean build java -Xdebug -Xrunjdwp:server=y,transport=dt_socket,address=5005,suspend=n -jar build/libs/boot-0.0.1-SNAPSHOT.jar To debug integration tests with Netbeans:
 1) build project jar "gradle build"
-2) run app with debugger using above command, connect Netbeans with remote debugger
+2) run app with debugger using above java command, connect Netbeans with remote debugger
 3) right click test file and "debug test file"
 4) you can breakpoint into application code and test code